 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Some unique questions

 First, understand you’re not alone in wondering how cancer will affect your personal life.
-According to oncology social worker Christa Poole, MSSA, LISW-S, OSW-C, there are a lot of common questions she sees cancer patients or survivors ask, such as “Should I start to date again? and “How do I tell someone I’m dating that I have cancer?”
+According to oncology social worker Christa Poole, MSSA, LISW-S, OSW-C, there are a lot of common questions she sees people ask, such as “Should I start to date again? and “How do I tell someone I’m dating that I have cancer?”